The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 The canoe is another option to get there, but be ready to paddle for 4 hours each way and fight choppy waters on a windy day.
 The lake is still frozen in early June, so you can imagine how cold the water is.

 When you finally get to Spirit Island, you'll realize that it's not an island - it's a peninsula!
-And you absolutely can't step on it as this place is sacred for First Nations that lived in the area.
+And you absolutely can't step on it as this place is sacred for First Nations that live in the area.

 What you'll also realize is that, sadly, half of the trees on Spirit Island are dead.
 Jasper National Park is under a massive attack of mountain pine beetles from BC that have been killing pine trees in the park like crazy.
 The beetle has been able to successfully spread due to unusually warm winters during the last decade.
 Banff National Park was also plagued with this insect, but a swift cutting of infested trees stopped the spread.